fieldtrip/website/workshop/oslo2019/statistics.md

 tags: [oslo2019, eeg-audodd, statistics]
 ---

-# Statistical analysis and multiple comparison correction for EEG data

 ## Introduction

 The objective of this tutorial is to give an introduction to the statistical analysis of EEG data using different methods to control for the false alarm rate.
 The tutorial starts with sketching